It4innovations/Intel-SDE-FLOPS/README.md

 **Note**:\
 The markers can be placed arbitrarily in the source code.
 However, it is recommended not to nest them.

+# Caveats
+When using Intel SDE for counting the FLOPs, be aware of the following pecularities when using the results:

+1. **What is considered a floating point operation (FLOP)?**\
+  Intel SDE is working on an instruction level.
+It hence regards an instruction, which operates on one floating point value, as a single FLOP (with the exception of FMAs -- see below).
+FLOPs are computations of different kinds but no memory stores or loads.\
+  Computations are defined by the instructions of the underlying architecture, with the most common ones being addition, subtraction, multiplication and division.
+There are also instructions for computing the reciprocal, reciprocal square root, exponential, etc. There's a limited amount of possible operations given by the instruction set of the processor's micro-architecture.\
+  Higher level operations as expressed in high level languages like C/C++ or Fortran are mapped by compilers to individual or a set of instructions.
+This results in two problems:
+    1. **Simple high level operations are more complex than they seem:**\
+    Let's consider a division expressed in C++, like so: `c = a/b;`\
+    This actually ends up being two instructions for the Intel architectures carried out by compiler optimizations:\
+    `b` is turned into the reciprocal first, which is then multiplied with `a`.\
+    The reason behind this is not the lack of a dedicated division instruction -- it naively could have been compiled that way.
+The division, however, is a complex instruction which can take tenth of cycles to compute (e.g. see throughput of an [AVX division using double precision floating point](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX&text=div&expand=2129,2126,2126) in the Intel Intrinsics Guide).
+Computing the [reciprocal](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX&text=rcp&expand=2129,2126,2126,4450,2161,4450) and a [multiplication](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX&text=mult&expand=2129,2126,2126,4450,2161) to "emulate" the division is faster (approx. 4 vs. 10 cycles for Skylake).\
+    Effects like this are caused by compiler optimizations.
+They are desired and make applications more efficient, but substitute even simple operations by multiple instructions.
+    2. **Complex high level operations have no instruction counterpart:**\
+    More common than i. are high level operations to which no single instruction in the processor micro-architecture exists.
+Examples are the exponent operation (e.g. for AVX<sup>2</sup>), or simple arithmetic on complex numbers.
+For the latter, the compiler would separate real and imaginary to apply individual instructions onto.
+For the former, implementations from math libraries are used (e.g. libm, Intel's svml, GCC's libmvec, etc.).
+See 3. below for more information on numerical libaries.\
+    As a result, those implementations yield to additional instructions being executed to perform a single high level operation.

+2. **How are contracted instructions (so-called FMA) handled?**\
+   TODO

+3. **Numerical libraries can skew your results.**\
+   TODO

+<sup>2</sup> An *exponent* instruction does not exist for SIMD extensions other than AVX512ER.
+Which could have side-effects when migrating from AVX to AVX512/AVX512ER.

 # Acknowledgement
 This work was supported by The Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental Development and Innovations project ”IT4Innovations National Supercomputing Center – LM2015070”.